MBrugha/dissertation/modules/findings/_posts/2000-01-02-design principles.md

 <br>

 ### The participants
 The findings draw on data from four courses.
 The first is a practitioner professional development (PPD) course that was featured in the pilot research.
 Then there are the three courses from the MOOC series.
-Below is an overview of the number of participants who filled out a pre-course survey for each course.
+Below is an overview of the number of participants who filled out a pre-course survey for each trial.

 - Pilot research (PPD course): 15 participants
 - Trial 1: 39 participants